protontypes/open-sustainable-technology/README.md

 - [Brick](https://github.com/ruijis/Brick) - An open-source effort to standardize semantic descriptions of the physical, logical and virtual assets in buildings and the relationships between them.
 - [gbXML](https://github.com/ruijis/gbXML_Schemas) - Green Building XML (gbXML) is the language of buildings, allowing disparate building design software tools to all communicate with one another.
 - [BETTER](https://github.com/LBNL-JCI-ICF/better) - Building Efficiency Targeting Tool for Energy Retrofits.
+- [NILM](https://github.com/nilmtk/nilmtk) - Non-Intrusive Load Monitoring is the process of estimating the energy consumed by individual appliances given just a whole-house power meter reading.

 ### Mobility and Transportation